Red Cockroaches: Plot

+Productions

+It took Cuban filmmaker Miguel Coyula two years, a consumer-grade camera, a computer, and less than $2,000 to make "Red Cockroaches," a science fiction drama featuring a cast of debut actors, including Adam Plotch and Talia Rubel.

 Visuals

-Based on carefully planned storyboards, every time there is a cut in the film, it is to a new camera setup that hasn't been used before as opposed to traditional film language where the editor cuts back to a same shot during a scene.
-In the case of Red Cockroaches the influence of comic book storytelling is obvious.
+Based on carefully planned storyboards, every time there is a cut in the film it is to a new camera setup that hasn't been used before, as opposed to traditional film language where the editor cuts back to the same shot during a scene.
+In the case of Red Cockroaches the influence of manga storytelling is obvious.

-Some reviewers have pointed that scene transitions and edits mimic the effect of a pop-up book.

 Rather than attempting to make DV look like film, the colors were digitally manipulated to the extreme with the purpose of enhancing the atmosphere.
 This along with multiple layer composites generated the movie’s distinctive, often saturated look.

+Reception

+Film critic Ronnie Scheib of Variety reviewed it as "a triumph of technology in the hands of a visionary with know-how..."

+Some reviewers have noted that the film's scene transitions and edits mimic the effect of a pop-up book.
+Another compared the depiction of New York to the work of Philip K. Dick and Mamoru Oshii's Ghost in the Shell.